webmentordev/pterodactyl-billing-panel/README.md

 2. Go to settings, update the company name
 3. Go to settings, then Enable Automatic Allocation with ports
 4. Add new Location in Panel
+5. Delete All Nests in Nests tab
-5. Create new Nest, name & description, then copy ID of Nest
+6. Create new Nest, name & description, then copy ID of Nest
-6. Go to Nest, Import Egg, select Egg, select next you created then save
+7. Go to Nest, Import Egg, select Egg, select next you created then save
+8. Setup SMTP Credientials and Name in Emails in settings
 ```
 # Wing Installation & Setup
 Follow these steps to properly setup Wings